Power Apps, Custom Connectors and Application Registrations

 Resource URL

-The "Application (client) ID" value from the resource application registration is the Resource URL value we will need later to create the custom connector.
+The "Application (client) ID" value from the resource application registration is the Resource URL value I needed later to create the custom connector.

 be70217c-6a30-4023-b667-d88bf222b94a